napatwongchr/restaurant-bill-calculator/README.md

 3. Customer - User can be able to reserve the seats.

 ## Data
 The application stores data in the form of json in /src/data.
-All related data will be loaded from index page. **(You can edit data here for testing purpose)** It contains 2 entities, as followings:
+All related data will be loaded from MainApp component. **(You can edit data here for testing purpose)** It contains 2 entities, as followings:

 1. Table.json
 - Table composes of many different fields: id, type, capacity, people, items (list of foods)